ericdear/Colossal-Caves/README.md

 all there is is a setter to set the connected room and a getter so it doesnt take many test cases to know that my hashmap is working perfectly.

-## Things TA should know!
-line 128 of room.java is 13 lines because it is a bunch of if else statements calling other methods Judi said this was okay because an if statement will count as 1 line anyways!

 ## Statement of Individual Work
 By the action of submitting this work for grading, I certify that this assignment is my own work, based on my personal study.
 I also certify that no parts of this assignment have previously been submitted for assessment in any other course, except where specific permission has been granted.
 Finally, I certify that I have not copied in part or whole or otherwise plagiarised the work of other persons.